-Isn’t it ironic that many people buy home insurance, car insurance, even travel insurance but not life insurance?
-This step is crucial, especially if you have a family or you are a breadwinner.
+Isn’t it ironic that many people buy home, car, and even travel insurance but not life insurance?
+This step is crucial, especially if you have a family or are a breadwinner.

-In case of untimely demise, the financial burden should not be added to the emotional stress that they will going through.
+In case of untimely demise, the financial burden should not be added to the emotional stress that they will go through.

-There are so many insurance in the market, and it should be tailor-fitted to you and your family’s needs.
+There are so many insurances in the market, and they should be tailor-fitted to you and your family’s needs.
 Insurance agents are trained to prioritize the needs of their clients more than their commission.

 If you are still uninsured, contact your trusted insurance agent-friend immediately.